davidgilbertson/cloud_test/README.md

 Use the `npm run deploy:*` scripts.

-For Firebase, predeploy scripts in `firebase.json` run a build
+For Firebase, predeploy scripts in `firebase.json` run a build.